shrutipahuja/Notes/README.md

 This is a static screen which displays the note title, note content and the time stamp when the note was created.

+<b>Instructions for building</b>
+<i>Android Studio</i>
+Import the project from GitHub using File -> New -> Project from Version Control -> GitHub, fill the URL https://github.com/ctodobom/OpenNoteScanner.git

+It will ask for a base directory, normally AndroidStudioProjects, you can change it to your preference.

+After this the Open Note Scanner can be built.